 Regarding the Co-op program fees, an amount of $200 will be billed during ten consecutive terms for a total amount of $2,000 before graduation.
 These fees cover expenses directly related to the operation of the Co-op program.
 Students must register for each of their industrial training courses within the university registration period for returning students or late fees will apply.
 Before registering for any work term course, students must contact the Materials Co-op Liaison Officer for approval.

-Program credit weight: 148 credits Program credit weight for CEGEP students: 119 credits In addition to regular courses and laboratories, the B.Eng.
+Program credit weight: 148 credits Program credit weight for Quebec CEGEP students: 119 credits In addition to regular courses and laboratories, the B.Eng.
 Materials Engineering curriculum includes seminars, colloquia, and student projects reinforced by field trips to industrial operations.
-Students entering this program must plan their schedule of studies in ...
+Students entering this program must plan their schedule of ...

 For more information, see Materials Engineering CO-OP (148 credits).

 McGill is proud to be the host of the oldest mining engineering program in Canada, which started in 1871.
 The program is known for the excellence of its courses as well as the training it provides in mining technology, mineral economics, and mine design.
 The minerals industry is currently going through an expansion phase that has never been seen before.
 This is highly beneficial to both our graduate and undergraduate students.
 Tremendous career opportunities are available in Canada and around the world.
 There have been rapid technical developments in recent years, presenting a challenge to the creative student with a strong interest in engineering and a taste for innovative solutions.